Samuel "Fish Hook" Mulford

 The old Mulford farmhouse is one of the oldest in Suffolk County, New York.
-Mulford bought the property in 1712 when Josiah Hobart died, who built it, died.
+Mulford bought the property in 1712 when Josiah Hobart, who built it, died.

 Mulford was a legislator in all the governments of the Province of New York during his time.
+He served in the New York General Assembly from 1705-1720.

 He was also a whale oil merchant.
 He had warehouses on Northwest Harbor, east side, along with other merchants in his village.
 Merchants Path is the name of the road to the warehouses.